Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 This Christmas tray vignette would go in our bedroom.
 The console table across from our bed would be the perfect place to highlight a Christmas arrangement.

-The color palette for our bedroom would be pink and blue this year.
+I’m changing up the color palette for our bedroom this year to pink and blue.

-Of course, for both styles of trees, you can choose any color enhancements that fit your color scheme.
+Of course, for both styles of trees, you can choose any color palette that fits your color scheme.

 What Supplies Do You Need for the Bottle Brush Christmas Trees?